vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 with "masquerade" tags (``cno.ttp.se.masq``).

-If you try to use the data to answer the question "does Threat Cluster 12 consistently register domains that imitate valid companies?", your assessment is likely to be "no" (only 42 out of 200 domains) based on the incompletely annotated data.
+If you try to use the data to answer the question "does Threat Cluster 12 consistently register domains that imitate valid companies?", your assessment is likely to be "no" (only 42 out of 200 domains have the associated tag) based on the incompletely annotated data.
 There are gaps in your analysis because the information to answer this question has only been partially recorded.

 As the scope of analysis within Synapse increases, it is essential to recognize these gaps as a potential shortcoming that may need to be addressed.
-Options include establishing policy around which analytical tasks (and associated observations) are essential (perhaps even required) and which are secondary ("as time allows"); or designating individual analysts to be responsible for particular tasks and associated tags.
-Where automation can be leveraged, Synapse’s automation tools such as triggers, cron jobs, or macros may also help to ensure consistency.
+Options include establishing policy around which assessments and observations (and associated tags) are essential or even required, and which are secondary ("as time allows").
+Another approach is to designate individual analysts or teams to be responsible for particular tasks and associated tags - often matching their expertise, such as "malware analysis".
+Where automation can be leveraged, Synapse’s tools such as triggers, cron jobs, or macros may also help to ensure consistency.
 (See :ref:`storm-ref-automation` for a more detailed discussion of Synapse's automation tools.)